QUICK ANSWER

 Should I take the pre-licensing course online or in a classroom if I work full time?

-Online self-paced is almost always better for working students.
-You control the schedule, study at your own pace, and can complete lessons during any available window.
-Classroom courses require fixed days and hours that may conflict with your work schedule.
-Both produce the same FREC-approved certificate.
+Online self-paced is usually the easier fit for working students because you control the schedule and can complete lessons during open windows.
+Classroom courses can work if you need external structure, but fixed days and hours may conflict with your job.
+Both produce the same FREC-approved certificate when the provider is approved.
 The pre-licensing course guide covers both options in detail.

 Is it better to study in the morning or evening?